BryanSchuetz/dai/_leaders/tine-knott.md

 sort-order: 14
 ---

 Tine Knott assumed the role of Chief Executive Officer in 2025.
-As President and CEO, she is responsible for optimizing DAI’s business performance and ensuring strategic alignment in the pursu it of DAI’s mission.
+As President and CEO, she is responsible for optimizing DAI’s business performance and ensuring strategic alignment in the pursuit of DAI’s mission.

 ![Tine Knott](/uploads/tine-knott-new.jpg)